Fundamental/Basic Accounting Equation :: Capital + Liabilities = Assets

 Capital + Liabilities = Assets

-Yes, the fundamental accounting equation in its true sense should be Liabilities = Assets and it is true even.
+Yes, the fundamental accounting equation in its true sense should be Liabilities = Assets.
+This realtion is even true.

 Therefore the liabilities on the LHS of the accounting equation are divided into two as capital and liabilities.